MichalZelechowski/deepository/lego-builder/README.md

 Reducing learning rate though resulted in convergence happening too soon.

-Network generates correct building almost every time asked, but only small fraction is unique.
+Network generated correct building in 97% cases, so almost every time when asked, but only 1.5% is unique, so very small fraction.

-> TODO fraction put here

-> TODO tell about configuration tried and problems with vanishing & exploding gradients, tbptt length, variations with number of layers, batch size etc.

 ### Final train set